obokhove/wetropolis20162020/README.md

 ## Design files for Wetropolis Flood demonstrator

 ## Design foam plates 2016 CAD files
+Instructions Wout 20-02-2019: The CAD programs used are as follows: Solidworks for designs, saved as Step file for import in Rhino (V5); plugin in Rhino for routing: Rhinocam 5, which generates routing/freesfiles (NC files); routed on BZT 1400 PF router/frees with Winpc-nc driver.

 ## Arduino board and codes for automated internal Galton boards 2016